PLStenger/Diversity_in_Mare_yam_crop/README.md

       scp -r path_to_your_raw_data_in_local/*.fastq.gz $CLUSTER_ADRESS://home/fungi/Diversity_in_Mare_yam_crop/00_raw_data/V4_bacteria

-If necessary for updating the pipeline run :
+If necessary (only in development version), for updating the pipeline run :

     git pull